Phil Jackson: Los Angeles Lakers (1999–2004, 2005–2011)

 However, injuries, weak bench play, and public tension between Bryant and O'Neal slowed the team down, and they were beaten in the second round of the 2003 NBA Playoffs by the eventual champion San Antonio Spurs.
 Afterward, Jackson clashed frequently with Bryant.
 While remarkably efficient in Jackson's "triangle offense", Bryant had a personal distaste for Jackson's brand of basketball and subsequently called it "boring".
 In games, Bryant would often disregard the set offense completely to experiment with his own one-on-one moves, infuriating the normally calm Jackson.
 Bryant managed to test Jackson's patience enough that the "Zen Master" even demanded that Bryant be traded, although Lakers management rejected the request.

 Prior to the 2003–04 season, the Lakers signed NBA star veterans Karl Malone and Gary Payton, who had been franchise players for the Utah Jazz and the Seattle SuperSonics, respectively, leading to predictions by some that the team would finish with the best record in NBA history.
 But from the first day of training camp, the Lakers were beset by distractions.
 Bryant's trial for sexual assault, continued public sniping between O'Neal and Bryant, and repeated disputes between Jackson and Bryant all affected the team during the season.
 Despite these distractions, the Lakers beat the defending champion Spurs en route to advancing to the 2004 NBA Finals and were heavy favorites to regain the title.
 However, they were upset by the Detroit Pistons, who used their strong defense to dominate the Lakers, winning the title four games to one.
 This marked the first time in ten attempts as head coach that Jackson had lost in the NBA Finals.

 On June 18, 2004, three days after the loss to the Pistons, the Lakers announced that Jackson would leave his position as Lakers coach.
 Jackson was seeking to double his salary from $6 million to $12 million on his expiring contract.
 He had a contract offer outstanding from the Lakers, but he had not acted on it.
 Winter said Jackson announced at the All-Star break that he would not want to return to the Lakers if Bryant returned.
-Many fans attributed Jackson's departure directly to the wishes of Bryant, as Lakers owner Dr. Jerry Buss reportedly sided with Bryant.
+Many fans attributed Jackson's departure directly to the wishes of Bryant, as Lakers owner Jerry Buss reportedly sided with Bryant.
 Jackson, Bryant, and Buss all denied that Bryant had made any explicit demand regarding Jackson.
 However, O'Neal, upon hearing General Manager Mitch Kupchak's announcement of the team's willingness to trade O'Neal and its intention to keep Bryant, indicated that he felt the franchise was indeed pandering to Bryant's wishes with the departure of Jackson.
 O'Neal's trade to the Miami Heat was the end of the "Trifecta" that had led the Lakers to three championship titles.